vladimir-tutin/Plex-Auto-Collections/README.md

 Notes:
 - You can only use each search option once per `plex_search` but you can give the search multiple values.
-- If you want to restrict by multiples of the same attribute try using [filters](#collection-filters-collection-attribute).
+- If you want to restrict the search by multiples of the same attribute (i.e. You want every movie that is a Romance and Comedy) try using [filters](#collection-filters-collection-attribute).

 #### TMDb Collection (List Type)